League-of-Mango/Svalbard/README.md

 # Svalbard

-A repository containing various miscellaneous or supplementary files.
+This reposistory contains various miscellaneous or supplemental files for various games, notably Minecraft.